Beatles to Open Museum at Savile Row Site of Final Public Performance

 Key Facts

-- The building at 3 Savile Row was the former home of the Beatles’ record label, Apple Corps.
+- The building at 3 Savile Row was the home of the Beatles’ record label, Apple Corps.

 What Happened